Bravo123/less-generator/README.md

 Convert a section of HTML code with Class dom node into a Less file

-## TODO
+## 0.0.2

-- [ ] Keep the style attribute on the dom node
-- [ ] Support JSX
+- [x] Support JSX
-- [ ] Can filter the specified Class.(eg. ignore camelCased naming rules, usually developer use it to operate dom and use kebab-case to describe dom style)
+- [x] Can filter the specified Class.(eg. ignore camelCased naming rules, usually developer use it to operate dom and use kebab-case to describe dom style)

 **Enjoy!**